https://zenodo.org/records/19727806

 Thus manifests the principle of fractal rotation of zero — the gradual self-unfolding of equilibrium through frequency levels of motion.
 All forms of existence, from particles to galaxies, are resonant expressions of this single universal process.

-This principle applies not only to geometry but also to any system possessing internal structure — including the human being.
-Consciousness, like matter, can be regarded as a form of wave equilibrium capable of transitioning to a higher level by increasing the speed of perception, that is, its frequency.
-In this way, the expansion of awareness occurs — the birth of a new dimension within perception.
+Consciousness, like matter, can be considered as a wave equilibrium capable of transitioning to a new level, increasing the speed of perception and frequency.
+This is how the expansion of awareness occurs — the birth of a new dimension within perception.

 Considering the structure of the Universe as a system emerging from the zero state,